farginfirmware/fargin-firmware/mcu-apps/blinky/ReadMe.md

 This app should run on any
-[RIOT OS defined board](https://github.com/RIOT-OS/RIOT/tree/master/boards) which includes LED0 (and which has enough code and data space).
+[RIOT OS defined board](https://github.com/RIOT-OS/RIOT/tree/master/boards) which includes LED0 (and which has enough code and data space) and, optionally, BTN0.